Engine coolant diagnostic guide

 • !Bubbling or gurgling appears in the expansion tank.

-• !Engine runs rough for a few seconds after a cold start.
+• !Engine runs rough briefly after starting.

 Coolant-related head gasket symptoms